kislay536/kislay536.github.io/_projects/Metro-MPI++.md

         This is the hashed and weighted version of the raw Hierarchy Graph.
     </div>

-  * **Partition Selection (BFS)**: With the graph built and weighted, a Breadth-First Search (BFS) is used to traverse the hierarchy level by level.
+  * **Partition Selection (BFS)**: With the graph built with weights, a Breadth-First Search (BFS) is used to traverse the hierarchy level by level.
 At each level, the algorithm groups instances by their structural hash.

     - If a hash appears more than once at a given level, it signifies the discovery of multiple, structurally identical instances that are candidates for partitioning.
     - To select the best candidate set, the algorithm chooses the group of instances with the highest cumulative weight.
 This heuristic prioritizes partitioning the most complex or significant repeating structures in the design.